Roman Fitness Systems

 How to Lose Stubborn Fat

-You’ve probably experienced the frustrating fat loss phenomenon before.
+You’ve probably experienced this most frustrating of fat loss phenomena before.

-You exercise, eat healthier and lose weight…and then suddenly your success stops.
+You exercise, eat healthier and lose weight… and then your success suddenly stands still.

 Your solution?
-You exercise more, diet harder, or combine the two and expect to bust out of your plateau.
+You exercise more, diet harder, or combine the two and expect to bust through your plateau.
 Only nothing happens.

 The reason: At some point, just thinking about “calories in versus calories out” isn’t enough.

-That’s why I created Final Phase Fat Loss.
-It’s an inside look at what really plagues “real” people’s bodies, while making sure you’re never on a diet that’s so severe that you halt your progress. (this is what typically happens)
+That’s why I created the Omega Body Blueprint.
+It’s an inside look at what really plagues “real” people’s bodies, while making sure you’re never on a diet that’s so severe that you halt your progress.

 This is why “problem” areas exist.
 They are a result of your hormonal environment, and they can force your body into particular fat storage patterns.